phax/phoss-directory/README.md

 Additionally to the contained projects you MAY need the latest SNAPSHOT of [ph-oton](https://github.com/phax/ph-oton) as part of your build environment.

 # PYP Indexer
 The PYP indexer is a REST component that is responsible for taking indexing requests from SMPs and processes them in a queue (PEPPOL SMP client certificate required).
 Only the PEPPOL participant identifiers are taken and the PYP Indexer is responsible for querying the respective SMP data directly.
 Therefore the respective SMP must have the appropriate `Extension` element of the service group filled with the business information metadata as required by PYP.
-Please see the PYP specs on [Google Drive](https://drive.google.com/drive/folders/0B8Jct_iOJR9WfjJSS2dfdVdZYzBQMFotdmZoTXBZRl9Gd0cwdnB6cDZOQVlYbElrdEVVXzg)  for a detailed description of the required data format as well as for the REST interface.
+Please see the PYP specification draft on [Google Drive](https://drive.google.com/drive/folders/0B8Jct_iOJR9WfjJSS2dfdVdZYzBQMFotdmZoTXBZRl9Gd0cwdnB6cDZOQVlYbElrdEVVXzg)  for a detailed description of the required data format as well as for the REST interface.

 # PYP Publisher
 The PYP publisher is the publicly accessible web site with listing and search functionality for certain participants.